Same Day Music is an

 Looping In and Out External Effects

-The Kemper Profiling Amplifier includes an external effects loop which you can patch in anywhere among the virtual stomps boxes.
+The Kemper Profiler Amplifier includes an external effects loop which you can patch in anywhere among the virtual stomps boxes.
 The location and other details can be stored per rig.
 The monitor outputs also can serve as a pure analog buffer amp for re-amping.

 The Master Section